jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/API.md

 ![Update-envs](update-envs.png "Update-envs")

 The values you set for a key is substituted for the key wherever it appears within your calls.
-Within calls, keys are always shown within {{ and }}:
+Within calls, keys are always shown within double sets of curly braces:

  ![Environment keys](env-keys.png "Environment keys")